Frequently Asked Questions

-When do Polar Express Tickets go on sale?
+When do THE POLAR EXPRESS™ Train Ride tickets go on sale?

-What are the Polar Express Train Ride dates and times?
+What are THE POLAR EXPRESS™ Train Ride dates and times?

 Can I become a member to participate in Member Advance Ticket Sales?

 Yes, we encourage you to join the California State Railroad Museum or Railtown 1897 State Historic Park to learn about upcoming events and exhibits.
-Members receive advance notification and advance purchase opportunities for events such as The Polar Express Train Ride as well as other great benefits (click here for more information on membership).
-However, all new memberships must be purchased, or existing memberships must be renewed and active, by September 5, 2013 in order to participate in 2013 Member Advance Ticket Sales.
-Memberships purchased after September 5, will not be eligible for 2013 Member Advance Ticket Sales.
+Members receive advance notification and advance purchase opportunities for events such as THE POLAR EXPRESS™ Train Ride as well as other great benefits (click here for more information on membership).
+However, all new memberships must be purchased, or existing memberships must be renewed and active, by September 5, 2015 in order to participate in 2015 Member Advance Ticket Sales.
+Memberships purchased after September 5, will not be eligible for 2015 Member Advance Ticket Sales.
 For more information on Member Advance Ticket Sales, click here.

 Please note -- membership does NOT guarantee your purchase of tickets.
 Members have the opportunity to purchase up to 8 individual tickets or 2 tables of four per member household during Member Advance Ticket Sales.
 Available tickets are limited and sell out very quickly.

-Each ticket includes the Polar Express Train Ride; admission to the Central Pacific Passenger Station where you will pick up your tickets, shop, and enjoy entertainment while you wait to board the train; admission to the Eagle Theater where you may meet Santa and purchase a commemorative photo taken by a professional photographer; and complimentary admission to the California State Railroad Museum the day of your visit or any other day through December 31, 2013 (the Museum's regular hours of operation are 10 a.m. to 5 p.m. daily except Thanksgiving, Christmas, and New Year's Day; these hours of operation will be in effect during The Polar Express Train Ride event).
+Each ticket includes THE POLAR EXPRESS™ Train Ride; admission to the Central Pacific Passenger Station where you will pick up your tickets, shop, and enjoy entertainment while you wait to board the train; and admission to the Eagle Theater where you may meet Santa and purchase a commemorative photo taken by a professional photographer.

 What can I expect on the Train Ride?

-Each Polar Express Train Ride will last approximately one hour.
+THE POLAR EXPRESS™ Train Ride will last approximately one hour.
 You will enter the Central Pacific Passenger Station and pick up your tickets.
 You are free to enjoy the entertainers, take photos, shop, or climb aboard the caboose.
-At approximately 45 minutes prior to your train time, passengers may line up according to the boarding point listed on the ticket.
+Approximately 45 minutes prior to your departure time, passengers may line up according to the boarding point listed on the ticket.
 Boarding will begin approximately 20 minutes prior to departure.
 Children under 2 years of age, do not require a ticket and must be seated on an adult's lap while on board the train.
 Strollers are not allowed on board the train.
 They will be deposited in Stroller Parking before boarding and watched over during your ride.

 What can I expect if I am able to get First Class tickets?

 First Class tickets are limited in number and usually sell out first.
-Passenger with First Class El Dorado Observation Car or Audubon Dining Car tickets will board before the Coach passengers.
+Passengers with First Class El Dorado Observation Car, Audubon Dining Car, or French Quarter Car tickets will board before the Coach passengers.
 The ticket will indicate whether you are seated in the Parlor or Lounge section of the El Dorado Observation Car.
 In the Audubon Dining Car, your tickets will entitle you to one table for your party of four.
 Each ticketed passenger will receive hot chocolate served in a commemorative mug.
 First Class Stewards are assigned to each section of the cars.

 Where do I pick up my tickets?

-All tickets will be held in Will Call inside the Central Pacific Passenger Station at the corner of Front and J Streets.
-They will be available after 3:30 p.m. only on the day of your train ride.
-(Passengers riding the 3:30 p.m. train will be able to pick up tickets after 2:30p.m.
-Only 3:30 train ride tickets will be available at 2:30 pm.)
+All tickets will be held at Will Call inside the Central Pacific Passenger Station at the corner of Front and J Streets.
+They will be available after 3:30pm only on the day of your train ride.
+(Passengers riding the 3:30pm train will be able to pick up tickets after 2:30pm.
+Only 3:30pm train ride tickets will be available at 2:30pm).
 When you place your order, you will receive a confirmation number.
 Please note the exact date and time of your tickets when you place the order.
 You must purchase tickets for a particular car, however, exact seating is not assigned, but rather on a first-come, first-served basis.
 Approximately 1 week before your train ride, you will receive an additional email reminding you of where to park and where to go for your tickets.

 Are there refunds or exchanges?

 Requests for full refunds will be accepted up to 48 hours after your purchase.
-After 48 hours, requests for refunds or exchanges received up to two weeks prior to the train ride will be charged $10.00 per ticket/$40 per table of four.
+After 48 hours, requests for refunds or exchanges received up to two weeks prior to the train ride will be charged $10 per ticket or $40 per table of four.
 Ticket exchanges are based on availability.
-Any available exchanges will be processed beginning October 15, 2013 and are subject to the $10 per ticket/$40 per table cancellation fee (this includes exchanges between cars).
-Contact (916) 445-8270 for Polar Express Customer Service.
-Messages will be answered in the order received.
+Any available exchanges will be processed beginning October 15, 2015 and are subject to the $10 per ticket or $40 per table cancellation fee (this includes exchanges between cars).
+Contact THE POLAR EXPRESS™ Train Ride – Sacramento Hotline at (916) 445-8270 for customer service.

 What if we miss our train?

-You will pick up your tickets for The Polar Express Train Ride at the Central Pacific Passenger Station in Old Sacramento, located southwest of the entrance of the California State Railroad Museum on the corner of Front and J Streets.
-Departure times for your ride on the Polar Express are exact.
+You will pick up your tickets for THE POLAR EXPRESS™ Train Ride at the Central Pacific Passenger Station in Old Sacramento, located southwest of the entrance of the California State Railroad Museum on the corner of Front and J Streets.
+Departure times for your ride on THE POLAR EXPRESS™ Train Ride are exact.
 Missed train rides cannot be taken later.
 We suggest you arrive approximately 1 hour prior to your departure time to pick up your tickets allowing for parking and walking to the Central Pacific Passenger Station.
 You may begin lining up to board approximately 30-45 minutes prior to departure.

 Can We Wear Pajamas and bring our copy of the book?